richelbilderbeek/city_of_thieves/Article/README.md

 The game has a class `ai.cpp` which generates a `.dot` file at startup.
 This contains all the nodes and the connections between them.
 Also it contains all the vital items.
 It would be logical to use this file instead of the whole game to make the process simpler.
+[RJCB: agreed.
+These technicalities, however, will not make it into the Methods section of the article]

 The process begins with an algorithm which runs trough the game many times and gives each node a score.
 At startup all nodes have a score of `1` which changes every time the bot reaches the end (`game win` or `game over`).
 This happens with the following rules:
 1. The bot, when it gets started travels downwards the graph by choosing the node with the highest score.
 If the scores are equal one of the nodes is being chosen randomly.
 2. If the bot reaches a dead end the node which has led the bot to the end gets a 100% substraction of it's score.
 Every node in the path the bot has traveled in gets also a part of it's score substracted.
 Every step further from the lethal node reduces the substraction amount by 50%.
 This would then be like node 1: -100%; node 2: -50%; node 3: -25%; node 4: -12.4% etc.
-3. If the bot reaches a win state the node that led the bot to winning gets additional 100% of score.
-If the node already has a `0` score then it just gets 2 points.
-The nodes in the path the bot used get additional score in the same way as described above, thus: node 1: +100%/+2pt; node 2: +50%/+1pt; node 3: +25%/+0.5pt; node 4: +12.5%/0.25pt ect.
+3. If the bot reaches a win state the node that led the bot to winning gets additional 100% of score [RJCB: why not just set it to 100%: that value *is* the actual chance to win the game].
+If the node already has a `0` score [RJCB: how is it possible that a win state has a score of 0?]then it just gets 2 points.
+The nodes in the path the bot used get additional score in the same way as described above, thus: node 1: +100%/+2pt; node 2: +50%/+1pt; node 3: +25%/+0.5pt; node 4: +12.5%/0.25pt ect [RJCB: this method sounds unelegant/clunky/weird.
+Peek at how Rob updates his states: this can work similar to what you propose at step 0]
 4. The scores are being saved.
 5. The bot get's restarted and travels his way down the graph again.

-This pattern has to be repeated as often as needed for the bot to win 10 to 15 times.
+This pattern has to be repeated as often as needed for the bot to win 10 to 15 times [RJCB: specify how 10 and 15 are picked].
-The scores are then compared by a human and the nodes with the lowest score have to be eliminated/removed from the graph.
+The scores are then compared by a human [RJCB: no humans are needed here.
+Describe what the human (which will be an algorithm) does instead] and the nodes with the lowest score have to be eliminated/removed from the graph [Describe why nodes with lose states need to be elimainated: there is no need to; the algorithm already will never pick these anyways].
 Then a new algorithm begins tracing the route back from the end (`win state`).
 This happens by choosing the node with the highest score untill you reach the top and then you've found (one) optimal route.

 Below an illustration of the algorithms work.

 ![](https://github.com/richelbilderbeek/CityOfThieves/blob/master/Article/rafayelsalgo.png)

+[RJCB: I enjoy the picture a lot!
+Describe what the numbers are in the legend, like I do below in Figure 1]

+[RJCB: make the link to the results.
+Does this method help accept/reject all three hypotheses?]

 ## Results